sohanmer/ansible-playbooks/install-vsftpd/README.md

 install-vsftpd
 =========

-Install and configure vsftpd with below config.
+Install and configure vsftpd with below config.\n
 user: ftpusr
 password: password is set as short hostname